cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 run_instance_ids = [
         1,
     ] # [int] | Filter by a list run instance ids.
-If specified, only snapshots created by these protection runs will be returned. (optional)
+If specified, only snapshots created by these protection runs will be returned. (optional) region_ids = [
+        "regionIds_example",
+    ] # [str] | Filter by a list of region ids. (optional) object_action_keys = [
+        "kVMware",
+    ] # [str] | Filter by ObjectActionKey, which uniquely represents protection of an object.
+An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey.
+When specified, only snapshots matching given action keys are returned for corresponding object. (optional)

 # example passing only required values which don't have defaults set
 try: